United Nations Mine Action Service: Milestones

 On 14 June 2011, the United Nations had declared Nepal to be landmine free.

 On 14 May 2015, the UN Secretary-General Ban Ki-moon designated Daniel Craig as the UN Global Advocate for the elimination of mines and explosive hazards.

 2017 marked the 20th anniversary of UNMAS.

-In 2022, UNMAS presented the in-person and online exhibition 'Safe Ground.
-Safe Steps.
-Safe Home', one of many digital exhibits available on their website.
+In 2026, UNMAS presented the online exhibition 'Signs of Safety', one of many digital exhibits available on their website.